 Tenant reimbursements, also known as tenant recoveries, are expenses which are paid back to a landlord by a tenant.
 Common examples of tenant reimbursements include property taxes, property insurance, maintenance and repair costs, and other operational expenses.

-Unless you plan to manage a commercial property yourself, hiring a commercial property management company is a must for any serious commercial real estate investor.
-However, just like any service, property management costs money.
-Typically, a commercial property management fee will be between 4-12% of the rent for a commercial property, though this can vary greatly upon several factors, including the location, size and condition of the property, the amount, type, and quality of tenants, the specific services that the company is expected to perform, and the average property management rates for that area.
+A typical commercial property management fee is anywhere between 4-12% of the rent for a commercial property, though this can vary greatly upon several factors, including the location, size and condition of the property, the amount, type, and quality of tenants, the specific services that the company is expected to perform, and the average property management rates for that area.